ANSR-laboratory/ANSR-laboratory.github.io/content/publication/harnett-acute-2022/index.md

 ---
-title: Acute Posttraumatic Symptoms Are Associated With Multimodal Neuroimaging Structural Covariance Patterns: A Possible Role for the Neural Substrates of  Visual Processing in Posttraumatic Stress Disorder
+title: "Acute Posttraumatic Symptoms Are Associated With Multimodal Neuroimaging Structural Covariance Patterns: A Possible Role for the Neural Substrates of  Visual Processing in Posttraumatic Stress Disorder"
 authors:
 - Nathaniel Harnett
 - Jennifer Stevens